 The remaining twenty per cent (20%) of the annual interest generated by the fund will be used to cover the cost of a masterclass for the finalists or a special lecture, presentation, or performance given by an external adjudicator, normally scheduled on the day following the final round of the Competition, but never preceding the Competition.
 Unspent amounts from this twenty per cent (20%) will accumulate and may be used to fund a more substantial event related to the study and performance of German Lieder.

-Open to multiple areas, instruments or voice
+Open to multiple areas

 Concerto Competition

-The purpose of this competition is to encourages students in any instrument or voice for symphony and wind ensembles to apply for an opportunity to perform a concerto or comparable larger work with the University of Manitoba Symphony Orchestra (UMSO) or the University of Manitoba Wind Ensemble (UMWE) during the academic year.
+The purpose of this competition is to encourage students in any instrument or voice for symphony and wind ensembles to apply for an opportunity to perform a concerto or comparable larger work with the University of Manitoba Symphony Orchestra (UMSO) or the University of Manitoba Wind Ensemble (UMWE) during the academic year.

-Application: Concerto Competition 2022 - 2023
+Application: 2023-2024 Concerto Competition

-Faculty of Music Endowment Fund
+Faculty of Music Endowment Projects

 Number of awards: variable